trfnvo/gas/README.md

 Google Apps Script code
 =======================

+#### Warning!
+None of these solutions is not working at the moment due to the closure by Google of some essential services

 **GDriveFox.gs** - getting owner's rights on files on Google Drive

 Example 1.
 Getting owner's rights on files located in folder with id = 01234 manually: